 Each of these condensers is fitted with a pressure relief valve (PRV) It is fitted into the discharge pipe on the inlet to the condenser.
 This is so that if the fans and the HP switch were to fail, the dangerous levels of pressure in the system would be vented.
 It is unlikely, however, that the HP switch would fail as this is a very reliable part.
 A PRV being fitted is often the requirement of insurance companies.
 The testing or replacement being arranged at scheduled intervals.

-To read more about air cooled chiller maintenance click the Tag at the top of the page.
+To read more about air cooled chiller condensers click the Tag at the top of the page.

 Chiller Parts Supplier